 In 2012, Rooted Founder, Jonathan Johnson lost one of his 8th grade students.
 Ricky, 16, was shot near his home in the Central City neighborhood during a drug deal.

-Before his untimely death, Ricky was on his way to become the first in his family to graduate college and receive a TOPS Scholarship for his academic achievement - this scholarship covers full tuition to any state university in Louisiana.
-The scholarship would be a game-changer for Ricky and his family once he graduated.
-Ricky excelled in school and had big ambitions, yet this was not enough to protect him from the effects of poverty in his community.
+Before his untimely death, Ricky was on his way to becoming the first in his family to graduate college and receive a TOPS Scholarship for his academic achievement.
+This scholarship covers full tuition to any state university in Louisiana.
+The scholarship would be a game-changer for Ricky and for his family once he graduated.
+Ricky excelled in school and had big ambitions, yet this was not enough to protect him from the deleterious effects of poverty.
 Ricky's story is not unique.
-It is the unfortunate reality of students in our country's most underserved communities.
+It is the unfortunate reality of students in our country's most under-served communities.

 This tragic loss inspired Jonathan to build a new kind of school.

 Meanwhile, Jonathan saw another problem in New Orleans.
 He noticed that the highest-paying and most in-demand jobs in the city were in the digital sector.
 Greater New Orleans Inc. reported that there were more than 7,000 jobs expected to open in the digital sector over the next ten years.
 Most local companies also reported that New Orleans does not have the consistent local talent-base to supply this growing need.
 This dearth of talent leaves companies with only two options -- move the company or find talent from elsewhere.

-Jonathan saw an opportunity to move students further towards financial freedom and help his city's economy thrive, faster.
-Rooted School was the result.
-A school that could prepare students for college and for the careers of the future, at the same time.
+Jonathan saw an opportunity to move students toward financial freedom and, at the same time, help the city's economy thrive.
+Rooted School was the result -- a school that could simultaneously prepare students for college and careers.

 With the support of New Schools for New Orleans and 4.0 Schools, Jonathan set out to build Rooted School.

 In the fall of 2017, Rooted School opened its doors to 40 New Orleans students.